Ideals, bands and direct sum decompositions in mixed lattice vector spaces: Ideals and bands in a mixed lattice vector space

 \section{Ideals and bands in a mixed lattice vector space}

-A \emph{mixed lattice vector space} was defined in \cite{jj1} as a partially ordered real vector space $V$ with two partial orderings $\leq$ and $\sleq$ (called the initial order and the specific order, respectively) such that the mixed upper and lower envelopes $x\uenv y$ and $x\lenv y$, as defined in Section \ref{sec:s2}, exist in $V$ for all $x,y\in V$.
+A \emph{mixed lattice vector space} \blue{(or briefly, a \emph{mixed lattice space})} was defined in \cite{jj1} as a partially ordered real vector space $V$ with two partial orderings $\leq$ and $\sleq$ (called the initial order and the specific order, respectively) such that the mixed upper and lower envelopes $x\uenv y$ and $x\lenv y$, as defined in Section \ref{sec:s2}, exist in $V$ for all $x,y\in V$.

 We recall that a subset $C$ of a vector space is called a \emph{cone} if \, (i)\;$\alpha C \subseteq C$ for all $\alpha \geq 0$, \, (ii)\;\;$C+C \subseteq C$ and \, (iii) \,$C\cap (-C)=\{0\}$.
 Cones play an important role in the theory of ordered vector spaces because a partial ordering in a vector space can be given in terms of the corresponding positive cone.
 For more information about cones and their properties we refer to \cite{cones}.

-In mixed lattice spaces we are particularly interested in cones that are also mixed lattice semigroups.
+Before we proceed, let us introduce some notation.
+If $V$ is a mixed lattice space then $V_p=\{x\in V:x\geq 0\}$ and $V_{sp}=\{x\in V:x\sgeq 0\}$ are the $(\leq)$-\emph{positive cone} and the $(\sleq)$-\emph{positive cone} of $V$, respectively. \blue{Accordingly, an element $x\in V_p$ is called \emph{positive}, and if $x\in V_{sp}$ then $x$ is said to be \emph{specifically positive}, or \emph{$(\sleq)$-positive}.} In mixed lattice spaces we are particularly interested in cones that are also mixed lattice semigroups.